vivainio/SqlFrags/README.md

 ### What databases does it support?

 All of them, but depends.
 E.g. "Page" fragment won't work in old Oracle versions.
 If your SQL contains @ like query parameters they won't work with oracle (and I didn't yet do a helper for that).
 You get the idea.
-The API has support to branch the rendering based Sql syntax, but currently only SqlSyntax.Any is used.
+The API has support to branch the rendering based on Sql syntax, but currently only SqlSyntax.Any is used.

 ### Why not use XXX or YYY instead?